 What’s your fondest memory of your time with MPCT?

 “This may seem odd, but they have a hill that is part of the physical training route, they call it Heartbreak Hill because it is so steep.
 I liked it because it was a challenge to get up there faster each time.
-Surprisingly I enjoyed the discipline in the college because it made you feel part of a team.
-If someone let themselves down it let the whole team down.
+Surprisingly I enjoyed the discipline in college because it made me feel part of a team.
+If someone let themselves down it lets the whole team down.
 This sort of brought you together to want everyone to succeed.”

 What skills have you gained since starting work at Newport Galvanizers Ltd?

 “I have qualified as a forklift truck driver.
 I have worked in most areas of the factory and often mentored others.
-I am aiming to gain a Class 2 HGV driver licence with the company, to broaden my skills.”
+I am aiming to gain a Class 2 HGV driver’s license with the company, to broaden my skills.”

 How has your life changed since leaving MPCT and beginning work?

 “It has been great to have earned money to buy things like cars and holidays.
 My girlfriend and I have a 6-month-old baby girl, Nova Mae and we are really happy.”

 Would you recommend MPCT to other young people thinking about joining?